marcelcure/FsnNodeHealthCheck/README.md

 You can set up the system to have one backup for multiple nodes by simply running fusion_health_server_VPS.py on each node and then running FsnNodeHealth.py multiple times on your home PC, or backup VPS machine.
 You must assign a different port number and IP address and csv file name for each node in the configuration section.
 Make sure that the port number in fusion_health_server_VPS.py is the same as in each instance of FsnNodeHealth.py.
 I suggest that you use consecutive port numbers 50505, 50506, 50507 etc.

 Another way to do it is to have 2 nodes each running with a different wallet and checking each other.
 This time each VPS runs both programmes, but with different port numbers and IP's.
 This is less satisfactory though, since you will not be able to fail over, when this is implemented.
+Another problem would be if ethernet connectivity was compromised on either of the nodes, since BOTH would then generate errors and send an email to you.
 It is better to have a completely separate, idle and up to date blockchain on a VPS.